YourePrettyGood/PseudoreferencePipeline/README.md

 `iADMD`:
 1. `interleaved`: The single FASTQ file provided is an interleaved FASTQ of paired-end reads (so use BWA's "smart pairing" mode)
 1. `comments`: Include string parts after the first space in the FASTQ header in the output BAM as comments (BWA option -C)
+1. `only_markdup`: Assumes a sorted BAM already exists with name `[PREFIX]_sorted.bam`, skips alignment with BWA-MEM, and goes straight to Picard MarkDuplicates

 `IR`:
 1. `misencoded`: FASTQ files from older Illumina sequencers have quality scores encoded as PHRED+64, and this flag converts them to PHRED+33, the standard